pixelgrade/backstage/readme.txt

 = I am a developer.
 Can I easily change how things work? =

 We are also developers (and designers, and marketers, and support people...) just like you.
-We know how important it is that plugins get coded in a open, thoughtful manner that is friendly towards those that have custom requirements.
+We know how important it is that plugins get coded in an open, thoughtful manner that is friendly towards those that have custom requirements.

-The plugin provides actions and filters in all the right places allowing you introduce custom logic just about anywhere, if the need arises.
+The plugin provides *actions and filters* in all the right places allowing you to *introduce custom logic* just about anywhere, if the need arises.

 == Credits ==